Walking GroupEnjoy walks nearby or further afield

-Our most recent walk was a repeat of one much enjoyed by members two years ago.
+Our last walk before the first lockdown was a repeat of one much enjoyed by members two years ago.
 It was a good circular walk at Swerford on a fairly bright but chilly Spring morning,13 March.
 Along the way we stopped to admire the views over the hills, daffodils and the magnificent gates and waterfall in the grounds of a property hidden from view.
 There was also time to see the site of the former castle at Swerford and go inside the tiny church and admire the pews and a painting.
 We then continued on by car to Hook Norton Brewery where other members of our WI were waiting for us to share a delicious lunch in the Malthouse Kitchen.
 Although our numbers were down a bit due to health issues and concerns about coronavirus, a good time was had by all who participated on the day.
-Since then the virus appears to have taken grip so, sadly, this may be the last walk that we would manage for a while and so it has proved to be.
+We feared that it might be the last group walk that we would manage for a while and so it has proved to be.

 We started 2020 well with an excellent circular walk at Steeple Barton on a chilly February morning.
 The main purpose of the walk was to see the splendid swathes of snowdrops in the countryside and particularly in the grounds of Barton Abbey.
 A hearty bowl of soup at the Yurt rounded off an enjoyable morning.